 Your contributions will be deducted from your monthly paychecks and deposited into your FSA account(s).
-You may contribute up to $2,650 to the Health Care FSA and $5,000 ($2,500 if you are married and file your taxes separately) to the Dependent Care FSA.
+For 2019, you may contribute up to $2,700 to the Health Care FSA and $5,000 ($2,500 if you are married and file your taxes separately) to the Dependent Care FSA.

 Both accounts are administered by P&A Group and the funds are not interchangeable (cannot be transferred from one FSA to another).
 When you have eligible medical, dental or vision expenses, you may pay for them using your P&A Group-issued debit card, you can authorize them to pay the provider on your behalf or you can pay via another method and request reimbursement.
 If requested, you can document the expense by sending a copy of your Explanation of Benefits (EOB) from UMR, Kaiser, Delta Dental or VSP to P&A Group.

 For eligible dependent care expenses (day care, summer camp, etc.), you must pay your provider and then request reimbursement by submitting a receipt to P&A Group as documentation.
 You are unable to use the FSA debit card to pay for dependent care expenses.
 Be sure your receipt includes the following information: the date(s) of service, the expense amount and the name, address and tax identification number of the provider.
 Under the plan’s grace period, you may incur eligible expenses between January 1, 2019 and March 15, 2020.
 Claims must be submitted by March 31, 2020 or remaining funds will be forfeited.
 For additional questions on how to process claims, contact P&A Group at 800.688.2611.

 If you leave the district during the calendar year, you may continue to submit requests for reimbursements as follows: